 T cell migration

 The deployment of cytotoxic T cells is a crucial part of the body's adaptive immune defenses against infection.
-In collaboration with Chris Hunter's group in the department of pathobiology, we study the migration of immune cells in tissue, and attempt to understand how specific biochemical signals, such as chemokines, affect migratory behavior and in turn, how migration contributes to the immune response.
+In collaboration with Chris Hunter's group in the department of pathobiology, we studied the migration of immune cells in tissue, and attempt to understand how specific biochemical signals, such as chemokines, affect migratory behavior and in turn, how migration contributes to the immune response.

 The video above, made by Penn's Office of Communications, explains our general results.
 More detailed information can be found in our paper.